Weber12321/pytorch-notebook-docker-cheetsheet/README.md

 ## Description

-Imagine if you are a student or working as a data science job in a organization, you received the access for a remote server with GPU resource with some toolkits already setup like CUDA, docker, etc. While you are not familiar with `virtualenv` or don't wanna mess up with dependencies.
+Imagine if you are a student or working as a data science job in a organization, you received an access for a sharing remote server with GPU resource with some toolkits already setup like CUDA, docker, etc. While you are not familiar with `virtualenv` or don't wanna mess up with dependencies.
 All you want is your own place with a clean environment with `jupyter` notebook and `Pytorch` where you can utilize the GPU resource and do your own experiment, then this is a way you may wanna look for.
 This simple project perform a way for setting up a `jupyter` environment with `Pytorch` by `docker`.

 + [What is a container?](https://www.docker.com/resources/what-container/)